AppleBreak1/Z490-Vision-D-Customac/EFI/README.md

 OC 0.9.8

 - Configured specifically for Sonoma 14.4.
 Includes combination of Fenvi Broadcom (Wi-Fi/BT), Intel (WiFi/BT), and (Intel WiFi + Fenvi Broadcom Bluetooth).

+OC 0.9.9

+- No changes in user configuration from OC 0.9.8 setup.